by John Darer CLU ChFC MSSC RSP CLTC

 An annuity contract is a financial agreement between a life insurance company and its customer outlining each party's obligations.
 The customer pays a lump sum to the life insurance company as consideration for the promise to make payments in the future.
 Among other things, the annuity contract sets forth the amounts of payments, the mode of payments (e.g. monthly, annually, deferred lump sums) and the timing and duration of payments.

 With a structured settlement annuity contract, the annuity is typically applied for by a qualified assignment company as a "qualified funding asset" pursuant to IRC 130(d), or by a non qualified assignment company when resolving other types of cases.
-The qualified assignment company, or non qualified assignment company, has assumed periodic payment obligations pursuant to a settlement agreement resolving a legal dispute.
-While the annuitant or payee owns the right to receive payments, he/she/it is neither the applicant or owner of the annuity contract.
+The qualified assignment company, or non qualified assignment company, has assumed periodic payment obligations pursuant to a settlement agreement resolving a legal dispute or claim.
+While the annuitant or payee owns the right to receive payments, he/she/it is neither the

 - The life insurance company that issues the annuity contract must be licensed as an insurer in your state.